anhuynh219/anhuynh219/README.md

-- 👋 Hi, I’m @anhuynh219
+- 👋 Hi, I’m Solari
-- 👀 I’m interested in IT
+- 👀 I’m interested in Data Science, Web Develop
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning Python, JS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me anhuynh200319@gmail.com

 <!---
 anhuynh219/anhuynh219 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.